Amanda Barr: Club career

-Maslin-Barr attended Avondale High School and began her career with six years at local team Stockport County.
+Barr attended Avondale High School and began her career at her local team Stockport County L.F.C., staying for six years.
 Following spells with Everton Ladies and Doncaster Belles, she was awarded the National Division Golden Boot in 2003, after scoring 17 goals in 17 league games for Charlton Athletic.
 She also scored three goals in helping the team advance to the FA Cup final that season.
 She scored another 18 goals the following season (2003–04), when Charlton finished runners up in the league to Arsenal.

 Barr then signed for Birmingham City alongside England teammates Jo Fletcher, Alex Scott and Rachel Yankey.
-But after one season Birmingham experienced a funding crisis and Maslin-Barr returned to Charlton.
+But after one season Birmingham experienced a funding crisis and Barr returned to Charlton.

-In the summer of 2006, Maslin-Barr joined newly promoted Blackburn Rovers and was made captain in September.
+In the summer of 2006, Barr joined newly promoted Blackburn Rovers and was made captain in September.
 She signed for Leeds United in January 2007.

-In July 2008 Maslin-Barr signed with the OOH Lincoln Ladies.
+In July 2008, Barr signed with the OOH Lincoln Ladies.
 She scored 16 goals in her first season, but left when the club failed to win promotion from the Northern Division.
 After a spell training with Leeds Carnegie she returned to OOH Lincoln a few weeks later, but missed most of 2009–10 with a back injury.

-At the start of the 2010–11 season, new Preston North End Women manager Andy Burgess signed Maslin-Barr for The Lilywhites, as he sought to build a squad capable of winning promotion to the National Premier Division.
-Maslin-Barr switched to Northern Combination outfit Sheffield Wednesday Women in February 2011.
+At the start of the 2010–11 season, new Preston North End Women manager Andy Burgess signed Barr for The Lilywhites, as he sought to build a squad capable of winning promotion to the National Premier Division.
+Barr switched to Northern Combination outfit Sheffield Wednesday Women in February 2011.

 International career

 After scoring 11 goals in 18 appearances at U-18 level, Barr made her first England start on 1 March 2002 in a 3-1 Algarve Cup defeat to Norway.
 She scored her first goal four days later in a 6–3 loss to Sweden.
 Barr had won her first senior cap as a late substitute in a 1–0 win over Scotland at Reebok Stadium in May 2001.

-Maslin-Barr played at Euro 2005, scoring England's second goal in their opening 3-2 group stage win over Finland.
+Barr played at Euro 2005, scoring England's second goal in their opening 3-2 group stage win over Finland.

+She was given number 138 when the FA announced their legacy numbers scheme to honour the 50th anniversary of England’s inaugural international.